-I still haven't heard that original song, though Don recently promised he would share it with me.
+I still haven't heard the original song made from these same lyrics, though Don has promised he would share it with me.
 As I recall Don gave me the lyrics at some point during the first semester we worked together, when we were playing with OCMR.
 He said he was never satisfied with the original music, and I was free to set it.
 I worked on it over the summer of 1990, and brought the result to Don when we returned to school that fall.
-This was the fall of Mr Ability, but it never was discussed that we should try this new song, nor our earlier collaboration, Meat Balm, which were both songs we were pleased with.
+This was the fall of Mr Ability, but it never was discussed that we should try this new song, nor that earlier collaboration, Meat Balm, which were both songs we were pleased with.
 Both were pretty difficult, rhythmically.
 I think I just carried Get Fuzzy around in my head for a few months, finally taking the time to notate it during a semester working for Philip Glass in NYC in the Spring of 1991.
 Later I recorded a demo of it on my 4-track recorder in 1994, after I moved to NYC.

 I recently found some old notes about this song that I wrote back in '99, particular to one of our final gigs,

 "this song has emerged as one of our hotter numbers. we're playing it really well these days.
 It's very tricky, it's got this 6/4 groove on the verses that finally came together when Matt started scratching a rhythm to it, that smoothed it out and locked it in.
 Plus I get to do my pseudo-blues voice on the vocal, which starts low and goes very high, in jumping 4ths. there was one minor gaff in the middle of this, but it sounded fine."